All Inclusive Holidays Rhodes: Your Ultimate Search Guide

 - Spring (April-May): Perfect for exploring historical sites and hiking

-- Summer (June-September): Ideal beach weather and water sports
+- Summer (June-September): Ideal beach weather under the sun and water sports

 - Autumn (October-November): Wonderful for cultural activities and photography